library-pals/spotify-to-yaml-action/README.md

 ## Set up

-This workflow assumes that you named your Spotify playlists using the following format: `YYYY {season}`.
+This workflow requires that you name your Spotify playlists using the following format: `YYYY {season}`.
 Examples:

 - `2021 Fall`
 - `2021/2022 Winter`
+- `2022 Spring`
+- `2022 Summer`

 You must also set the following [secrets to your repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to connect to Spotify.
 You can find these values from the [Spotify API dashboard](https://developer.spotify.com/dashboard):